 Take naturalist-led shore walks, and cruise among beautiful passing icebergs in a Zodiac or a kayak.

 Experience the legendary midnight sun: the ethereal light of the northern summer, when the sun never sets.

 Watch for huge walruses, bearded and ringed seals, arctic foxes, and reindeer.

 Days 1 & 2 — U.S./Oslo, Norway

 Depart on an overnight flight to Oslo.
 Upon arrival, check into our hotel.
 On an afternoon tour of this charming city, stroll among the famed Vigeland sculptures—hundreds of life-size human figures set in terraced parklands.
 Visit the Fram Museum, showcasing the polar ship Fram and dedicated to one of the explorers and wooden vessels that navigated the Arctic Sea in the late 1800s and early 1900s.
-This evening is free to explore Oslo on your own.
-Hotel Continental
+This evening is free to explore Oslo on your own from the Thon Hotel Bristol.

 Day 3 — Oslo/Longyearbyen

 Depart Oslo on a private charter flight, and enjoy breathtaking vistas en route to Longyearbyen.
 Embark the National Geographic Explorer, your base for the next six days.
 (B,L,D)